 Illinois allows several exemptions from tax.
 Publication 104, Common Sales Tax Exemptions, lists them.
 For a complete list of exempt transactions, see Illinois Administrative Code Section 130.120.

 Effective each January and July, the local government sales tax rates may be adjusted.
-The latest revised local rates can be found online using the Illinois Tax Finder.
+The latest revised local rates can be found online using the Illinois Tax Rate Finder.

 Personal and real property taxes